UtzR/eph-schedule-card/README.md

 - Times are in 24-hour format

 ## Troubleshooting

+### Card not appearing in "Add Card" list

+If the card doesn't appear in the dashboard's "Add Card" list after HACS installation:

+1. **Verify the resource is added**:
+   - Go to **Settings** → **Dashboards** → **Resources**
+   - Look for `/hacsfiles/eph-schedule-card/eph-schedule-card.js`
+   - If missing, add it manually (see step 9 in HACS installation)

+2. **Check browser console for errors**:
+   - Open browser developer tools (F12)
+   - Check the Console tab for JavaScript errors
+   - Common issues: import failures, syntax errors

+3. **Try manual card addition**:
+   - When adding a card, scroll to the bottom and select **Manual**
+   - Enter: `type: custom:eph-schedule-card`
+   - Then configure the entity in the card editor

+4. **Clear browser cache**:
+   - Hard refresh: Ctrl+Shift+R (Windows/Linux) or Cmd+Shift+R (Mac)
+   - Or clear browser cache completely

+5. **Verify HACS installation**:
+   - Check that the card file exists in `/config/www/community/eph-schedule-card/`
+   - Restart Home Assistant after installation

 ### Card shows "Entity not found"
 - Verify the entity ID is correct